jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

     // Starting Nginx server
     sudo systemctl start nginx

-Edit the Nginx server configuration with the [Vim](http://www.vim.org/) text editor:

-    sudo vim /etc/nginx/sites-available/default

-The most challenging aspect of making your Hugo blog publicly available with Nginx is getting the configuration correct.
-The arrangement below shows the configuration for two server applications.
-The first allows `http://example.com/` to access a server application running on port 8081 and the second `http://blog.example.com/` will access our Hugo blog running on port 1313.
+Making your Hugo blog publicly available with Nginx can be challenging.
+Most important is getting the Nginx configuration correct.
+The arrangement below shows a configuration for two server applications.
+The first allows `http://example.com/` to access a server application running on port 8081.
+The second `http://blog.example.com/` will access a Hugo blog running on port 1313.

 ```bash
 # Default server configuration